kajtd/Blog-Portfolio/content/articles/tiptap-nuxt.md

 And here is the code on GitHub.
 If you find this article helpful, feel free to give it a star ⭐

-::code-bookmark{img="/articles/tiptap-nuxt/tiptap-nuxt-thumbnail.webp" title="Github Code" description="Check out and clone the code on Github to see all the details.
+::code-bookmark{ url="https://github.com/kajtd/text-editor-nuxt" img="/articles/tiptap-nuxt/tiptap-nuxt-thumbnail.webp" title="Github Code" description="Check out and clone the code on Github to see all the details.
 For simplicity, some of the code is not included in the article."}
 ::

 ## What We'll Build